 The advisor accordingly sent another portrait and parchment out to each of the surrounding kingdoms.
 Within the week, just as he had promised, arrived the first letter of interest, stating a neighboring prince’s desire to make the princess’s acquaintance and thereafter court her if their meeting proved favorable.
 The princess was beside herself with excitement, and the king and queen congratulated themselves as if the marriage had already come off.

-They entered the castle where the advisor presented the princess and her maid-in-waiting to the eager prince.
-Everyone was astonished at the matter in which he presented them, saying, “My liege, I bring before you two halves of a whole, the beauty of the face and the beauty of the heart.”
-He brought the maid-in-waiting forward and said, “This represents the beauty of our kingdom’s heart: the virtuous princess.”
-Then by a word the princess herself stepped forward.
+They entered the castle where the advisor presented the princess and her handmaid to the eager prince.
+Everyone was astonished by the matter in which he presented them, saying, “My liege, I bring before you two halves of a whole, the beauty of the face and the beauty of the heart.”
+He brought the handmaid forward and said, “This represents the beauty of our kingdom’s heart: the virtuous princess.”
+Then by a word the princess stepped forward.
 “This represents the heart of the princess herself, veiled and unseen as every heart is, but ready to reveal itself to those who truly seek to behold its beauty.”

-The princess was every bit as astonished as the prince, but she remained silent, per the advisor’s orders.
+The princess was every bit as astonished as the prince and everyone else by this introduction, but remained silent, per the advisor’s orders.

 “Is this a test of some sort?” the prince asked.